 Faiz Askari: What are some of the factors that businesses should take into consideration while choosing a NAS device?

-Sameer Bhatia: There are plenty of NAS devices available in the market.
+Sameer Bhatia: There are plenty of NAS devices available on the market.
 Whether it’s for home use or a business, security, capacity, backup, and file compatibility should be key factors in determining which NAS you choose.
 That said, when it comes to building a reliable NAS solution, the type of hard drive a business chooses to operate within the NAS makes a significant difference.
-Like the hammers, wrenches and drills in a toolbox, hard drives are designed with specific jobs in mind – whether it’s providing storage for a small business server, sprawling data centre or everyday PC.
+Like the hammers, wrenches, and drills in a toolbox, hard drives are designed with specific jobs in mind – whether it’s providing storage for a small business server, sprawling data center or everyday PC.

 For example, you can build your own multi-enclosure NAS using low-cost desktop drives, only to find that your performance will degrade as your data demands and user access increase over time.
 You can also install the most expensive, mission-critical drives into your NAS box, yet your small business might never take advantage of the true performance due to bandwidth or application workloads.
 The large capacity and low power profile of an 8TB archive HDD might be enticing as well, but since the performance of this type of drive isn’t optimized for NAS systems, your users will be sorely disappointed in the timely access of data.